stacksgov/sips/sips/sip-x/sip-x-authentication-protocol.md

 The verifiable credential must be encoded as a signed JWT.

-The JWT must be signed by the private key of the stacks address that ownes the username of the select account.
-This should be the Stacks private key using the derivation path `m/44'/5757'/0'/0/n`.
-Some users might have used the data private key to register a username, therefore, authenticators must verify whether the username is owned by the signing private key at the time of signing.
+The signature must be created using the private key of the Stacks Identity of the selected account.

 The JWT payload must have the following claims: